GermanBrainRot/Project-Galileo/README.md

 Essentially, the evolving state remains the well-known wave function undergoing unitary evolution - until an interaction happens.
 Then what?

 Well, if we follow the above reasoning, we would have to apply the Born rule.
-But rather than sampling from the probability density this derived, we would basically take each possible measurement outcome, have the wave function evolve from there and then aggregate.
+But rather than sampling from the probability distribution thus derived (which is what happens physically), we would basically take each possible measurement outcome, have the wave function evolve from there and then aggregate.
+Since probabilities are just numbers and wave functions are just complex functions of fixed dimension, this should be possible and trivially give us the correct probabilities.

-It is only when looking *backward* that we can apply Bayesian conditioning to refine what our wave function is supposed to look like at a given time.

-The nature of this Bayesian conditioning is the only place where this proposal needs further refinement and where I expect my second postulate to really do the heavy lifting.
-Notice also that I have specified what I think an *observer* or an *perspective* may be, but not what a *perspective transformation* would be in our setting - this is where I expect the new math to come from.

-But honestly?
-I think this is where any *new* predictions from my second postulate may be lurking (I expect the first postulate to be productive in its own right): we take into account what can be said about the observer from the point of view of the world (including the observer).
-For normal quantum mechanics as we do it today, it feels like a satisfying and unifying explanation why it works.
+By the way: if we treat actions as probabilistic, **it would appear that we have just found the natural mathematical expression of my second postulate**.
+In a traditional setup between a macroscopic experiment and a quantum system, it would amount to the scientist not having chosen a specific experimental setup yet - and if we take seriously the notion that the world is quantum, we would have to use a (heavily decohered, i.e. classically constrained) wave function to describe the evolution of his indecision.

+In a pure quantum scale setting, this should be the natural "view from outside": it's a view from the inside.

+So, in short:

+- The integral formalism boils down to composition of morphisms in the appropriate category
+- The requirement to have a category forces us to treat interaction as *integration* over the Born density rather than sampling from it (which is a *retrospective* operation)
+- My second postulate boils down to treating the actions themselves as probabilistic and integrating them out

 ![](Bourne.png)

 Let me leave you with two more musings on further directions, but these are really just musings:

-5. Maybe it helps to think of our motion through time in a similar manner as the Babylonians did - we face *towards* the past and go *backwards* into the future.
+1. Maybe it helps to think of our motion through time in a similar manner as the Babylonians did - we face *towards* the past and go *backwards* into the future.

-6. Notice also: if a great mass is exactly behind your back, the only way you'd know is because of inexplicable motions of objects in your vincinity and even of distant stars...
+2. Notice also: if a great mass is exactly behind your back, the only way you'd know is because of inexplicable motions of objects in your vincinity and even of distant stars...

 ## Some More Consequences